 Q16: What functions and performance are required for Li-Po battery chargers?

 1. The charging Voltage between the terminals must be 4.2±0.05V.
 In principle, it is desired to charge the Li-Po batteries at 4.2V.
-The specified tolerance is provided for variations in equipment, design and fabrication.
+The specified tolerance is provided for variations in equipment, design, and fabrication.

 2. Charging current should be less than the maximum charging current listed in the specification.
-Charging with higher current than recommended may cause serious damage to the cell performance and safety features, leading to heat generation or leakage.
+Charging with a higher current than recommended may cause serious damage to the cell performance and safety features, leading to heat generation or leakage.

 3. The charger should take into account that the temperature of polymer batteries will rise by approx. 5℃ while being charged at a strong current rate.
 After being switched to the constant voltage charging mode, the cell temperature will gradually decrease.